WatercressStudios/Website/README.md

 ## May I work on it?

 Yes, any studio member can work on the website now.
+Before you do, make sure you:
+* Have permission from the marketing department
+* If you making a new large feature, following branch naming conventions, for example: */Coders/Lee/AvitusLayout*